kymaccv2hackathon2018/Pyrite/cart-visual/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Deploy

+Follow the build instructions, then you can dockerize the project and update the ./deploy/deployment.yaml with the image tag used.

+Run `docker build -t <repo:tag> -f ./deploy/Dockerfile .`

+Push the docker image to your docker registry and update the `image:` attribute in the ./deploy/deployment.yaml.

+Run `kubectl apply -f ./deploy/deployment.yaml -n <namespace>`

+### Microfrontend for Kyma

+To expose the UI inside of Kyma

+Update the ./deploy/microfrontend.yaml to point to the URL that exposes the UI.

+Run `kubectl apply -f ./deploy/microfrontend.yaml -n <namespace>`